junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > the ghosts are confused/terrified but not vengeful, been helpful, mostly kind, point them to Crowley's throne room's rough location

-"Something's up with him."
-Dean says, as soon as they pull out of the bunker garage and run onto the road, heading east.
+"Something's up with him," Dean says, as soon as they pull out of the bunker garage and run onto the road, heading east.
 "He's weak, he's hurt, he couldn't heal himself.
 Oh, and he needs sleep now -- never a good sign."

 "What, you think he's lying to us?
 Something he didn't tell?"
 Sam asks.
 "Like that time you said he was sketchy when Naomi was pulling his strings or he was running around with Crowley?"

 "I don't know, man.
-I just don't know what's happening and I don't like it."
+I just don't know what's happening, and I don't like it."
 Dean frowns at the windshield.

 "He did just recently get his grace extracted and reinjected -- it gotta be like a major angel surgery or something, right?
-And then the whole trip to the Heaven and back, the fight with Lucifer -- It sorta makes sense he's exhausted, don't you think?"
+And then the whole trip to Heaven and back, the fight with Lucifer -- It sorta makes sense he's exhausted, don't you think?"
 Sam says reasonably.

 Dean hums quietly, not quite convinced.

-"I just wish I know how to help him," he says bitterly. *I wish he can just tell me when he's in trouble.*
+"I just wish I knew how to help him," he says bitterly. *I wish he could just tell me when he's in trouble.*

 "I know what you mean," Sam sighs, but doesn't have much to add.

 They roll into Detroit in little more than ten hours.
 The night folds around them.
 Everything seems far too familiar -- not in a good way.

 Sam grimaces when the same shabby deserted apartment building comes into view.
-Dean manages to find it just by his memory -- the part of the memory he wished he had forgotten, but something like that, it probably already branded into his brain cortex.
+Dean manages to find it just by his memory -- the part of the memory he wished he had forgotten, but something like that, it's probably already branded into his brain cortex.

-Dean has to swallow down all the bitter taste on his tongue too when he shuts the engine and steps out.
+Dean has to swallow down all the bitter taste on his tongue too, when he shuts the engine and steps out.

-This part of the town seems completely deserted since the Devil's show seven years ago -- not like it was downtown back in the day either, any way.
+This part of the town seems completely deserted since the Devil's show seven years ago -- not like it was downtown back in the day either anyway.

 Sam breathes heavily when he gets out of the car, stepping onto the uneven ground.

-The back street they parked is covered with litters, empty bottles mostly.
-Dean has to force his brain to not think if those are the exact same ones Sam had to drink to get himself all juiced up with demon blood.
+The back street they parked on is covered with litters, empty bottles, mostly.
+Dean has to force his brain not to think about whether those are the exact same ones Sam had to drink to get himself all juiced up with demon blood.

 This really seems to be the worst plan they've ever made -- worst since Sam said "Yes."